Kmeakin/walrus-report/src/20-reference.md

 A 0-tuple (also called an *empty tuple* or *unit tuple*) cannot contain any elements, and so carries no data at runtime.
 It is therefore used as a "placeholder" when some kind of value is needed, but no meaningful data can be provided.
-For example, assigment expressions (`x = x + 1`) return `()`, as does a function with no final expression in its body.
+For example, assignment expressions (`x = x + 1`) return `()`, as does a function with no final expression in its body.
 It can be considered analogous to the `void` type from C, however unlike C's `void`, unit tuples are first class values that can be stored in variables, passed to and returned from functions, etc.

 ### Structs {#sec:reference:structs}
-Structs are similar to tuples, in that they are heterogenous collections.
+Structs are similar to tuples, in that they are heterogeneous collections.
-However, unlike tupes, struct fields are indexed by name rather than position:
+However, unlike tuples, struct fields are indexed by name rather than position:
 ```rust
 struct Person {
     name: String,